 A member of the RSO will assign a revenue code to each cash receipt transaction.
 Revenue account codes identify funds transferred into your organization’s fund.
 They are used extensively on the University’s monthly financial statements, which are available for every RSO fund.
 These reports reflect your group’s revenue as well as expenses on a monthly basis.
 When completing the cash receipts record, choose the most appropriate account code from the list below:

 AABC has the discretion to update account codes as needed to align with proper coding for revenue.
 The RSO will be notified when the account code is updated from a non‐taxable to taxable account code.
 AABC may notify the RSO in other instances as needed for the RSO’s reference.

 Upon the request of an authorized signer, the AABC will issue payments from the RSO fund on behalf of your organization.
 The AABC cannot issue checkbooks to student organizations.
 There are a few methods to utilize RSO funds to pay for goods and services.

-The Payment Authorization is used to reimburse an individual for expenses incurred out of pocket, to pay a vendor invoice and initiate a journal voucher transfer to another OSU index.
+The Payment Authorization is used to reimburse an individual for expenses incurred out of pocket, to pay a vendor invoice, or initiate a journal voucher transfer to another OSU index.
 This form collects the critical information needed to process payment, including index number, expense code, contact information for payee and justification of payment.
-All Payment Authorization forms must be submitted by an authorized signer, and no signer may submit a form for payment to themselves.
+All Payment Authorization forms must be signed by an authorized signer, and no signer may submit a form for payment to themselves.